worldofjoni/srs-rs-rs/README.md

 To view the generated assembly, make sure a binary gets compiles (e.g. main) that includes the wanted code.
 Then you can use `cargo-asm` to run `cargo asm --rust <function name>` to show the assembly of that function

+Rebuilding the desired binary and/or cleaning the release directory may help if a function is not found.
+It also may be inlined aggressively.
+Search for the binary entry function.

 ## Graph generation
 To generate a graph, run the according test using